Dimtemp/PowerShell-training/201-remote-management.md

 1. This displays the bios information from LON-DC1.
 1. Run this command: ```Install-windowsfeature NLB```
 1. The Network Load Balancing feature is being installed on LON-DC1.
-1. The previous commands were all executed over the interactive PowerShell session, which uses the WinRM protocol.
-Most commands can be executed in alternative, and more old-fashioned ways.
+1. The previous commands were all executed in the interactive PowerShell session, which uses the WinRM protocol.
+Most commands can be executed in alternative, or more old-fashioned ways.
 WinRM is the preferred method of managing remote systems.
-1. Run this command to exit the remote session and return to your local PowerShell session: ```Exit-PSSession```
+1. Run this command to exit the remote session and return to your local PowerShell session: ```exit```

 ## Task 2: Invoke-Command